WGBH-MLA/clams-kitchen/README.md

   - `workspace_id`

-## Reviewing logs
+## Logging

-Running a recipe creates and updates log files, as it is cooking, in JSON and CSV format.
-These log files appear in the `results_dir`
+Cooking progress is logged as each item completes.
+Log files with "cooklog" in the filename, in JSON and CSV format, are saved in the `results_dir`

+You can see a summary of the cooklog by pointing the `cookreview` command at the JSON version of a cooklog.
+Run `cookreview -h` for help.

 ## Current limitations